aliciawyy/RegModel/index.md

 ## carb        -0.19942    0.82875 -0.2406  0.81218
 ```

 We will then use the **backward-elimination** strategy to eliminate the unrelated variables one-at-a-time.
 It means, we first fit a model which includes all the potential variables as above, now we drop the variable `cyl` as it has the largest p-value, then we refit the model.
-All the details of the model selection is attached in Appendix A.
+All the details of the model selection are attached in Appendix A.

 In the new model, there is no strong evidence that the coefficient of the variable `vs` is different from zero even though its p-value decreased a little bit, so we again eliminate the variable with the largest p-value `vs` and refit the model